FateMeetsLuck/dmildew/README.md

 * Write a more complete and robust standard library for the scripting language.
 (In progress.)
 * Allow all alphanumeric unicode characters as components of identifier and label tokens.
 Currently identifiers are limited to ASCII characters.
 * Implement asynchronous functions and function calls.
 (In progress.)
-* Destructuring of function parameters.
+* Destructuring of function parameters and the ability to parse `{}` expressions as the left hand side of a binary expression.